iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 Other factors that need to be considered include:

-- **Signal Propagation:** The sensor's placement introduces multiple wave propagation boundaries (i.e. transitions between materials), which attenuate and reflect high-frequency signals.
+- **Signal Propagation:** The sensor's non-ideal placement introduces multiple wave propagation boundaries (i.e. transitions between materials), which attenuate and reflect high-frequency signals.
 This makes measurements above 10 kHz, including ultrasonic frequencies, costly and of limited benefit.

-- **Unsuitability of RMS Sensors:** The amount of process noise means that simple RMS sensors would likely mask fault signals, making them ineffective for vibratory feeders, except for the most obvious (catastrophic) failure modes.
+- **Unsuitability of RMS Sensors:** In simple RMS sensors, fault signals will be masked by process noise, making them ineffective for vibratory feeders except for the most obvious late-stage catastrophic failures.

-Given these conditions, triaxial MEMS-based wireless vibration sensors are an ideal choice:
+Given these prerequisites, triaxial MEMS-based wireless vibration sensors are an ideal choice:

-- **Frequency Response:** These sensors capture vibrations up to 1600 Hz in three axes, allowing for better separation of process noise from fault detection, allowing to tune the signal-to-noise ratio and overall sensitivity.
+- **Frequency Response:** These sensors capture vibrations up to a few kHz(\*) in three axes.
+This allows for spectral separation of process noise and fault frequencies, so we can tune for the optimal the signal-to-noise ratio and fault sensitivity.
+(\* the installed sensors have a Nyquist bandwidth of +/-1.5KHz)

 - **Robustness:** MEMS sensors are highly durable and well-suited for long-term use in harsh environments.
-Piezo accelerometers are not prone to material failures of the ceramic sensing elements and need careful handling to keep their calibrated sensitivity.
+Piezo accelerometers not prone to material failures of the ceramic sensing elements and need more careful handling to maintain their calibrated sensitivity.

 - **Wireless Range:** With a range of 20 to 50 meters, wireless sensors